“I think it's not about technology. It's about experiences.”

 “Love” is a word that seems far removed from the lingua franca of the 21st-century corporation.
 And yet Aldo isn’t alone in its heart-forward view of business relationships.
 One of Salesforce’s headlines is “We make your customers love you,” making the two companies natural allies.

 Love comes through in everything Aldo does, from the relationship employees have with one another to the way they serve customers, Frisk said.

-“Their expectation is that we know them and their behaviors and their preferences, regardless of where they are,” said Lance Martel, Chief Information Officer.
+“Their expectation is that we know them and their behaviours and their preferences, regardless of where they are,” said Lance Martel, Chief Information Officer.
 “I think it's not about technology.
 It's about experiences.”

 Having the right information helps Aldo associates make recommendations that feel personal and generous, not like generic upselling, Martel said.